AnukritiSinghh/Swin-Transformer-Semantic-Segmentation/README.md

 - **Download the Pre-trained models from [Swin Transformer for ImageNet Classification](https://github.com/microsoft/Swin-Transformer).
 This will be used to fine-tune RELLIS3D dataset.**
 - Use small (S) or Tiney (T) model, which will be easy to compute.
-- Access code for `baidu` is `swin`.
-- The learning rate needs to be tuned for best practice to se what works best for RELLIS3D.
+- The learning rate needs to be tuned for best practice to se what works best for **RELLIS3D**.

 ## Usage